calmm-js/partial.lenses/README.md

 // 6
 ```

-Note that `L.merge` is staged so that after given the first argument a
+Note that `L.merge` is staged so that after given the first argument,
-computation step is performed.
+`L.merge(m)`, a computation step is performed.

 See also: [`L.concat`](#L-concat).